kheraud/dotfiles/README.md

 # Personal dotfiles and applications

 The dotfiles and applications added here are provisioned with Ansible.
-Due to a lack of time, these playbooks **only apply to `Debian` based distributions**.
+Due to a lack of time, these playbooks **only apply to `Ubuntu` >= 20.04 distribution**.

 ## Installation